 If you want a custom domain name, access to more themes, more storage space or the chance to make money, you will pay a monthly fee from $4/month to $25/month.

-WordPress.com is best for personal blogs (think more of something like an online journal) because of your limitations in the layout + add-on features.
+WordPress.com is best for personal blogs because of your limitations in the layout + add-on features.
 You can move from WordPress.com to a WordPress.org site after some time but it isn’t as easy as simply starting with the free option.

 However, the one big perk of WordPress.com over WordPress.org is that WP.com will take care of your site maintenance for you.
 Partly because they don’t allow you to add your own third-party plugins or give you the chance to add a custom theme.

-But if dealing with maintenance scares the pants off of you, hire someone like us to help with it instead of limiting your site’s growth by picking WordPress.com for your business.
+But if dealing with maintenance scares the pants off of you, there’s an option that isn’t WordPress.com.
+You can hire someone like us to help with maintenance.
+That way you’re not limiting your site’s growth by picking WordPress.com for your business.